data-apis/scipy-2023-presentation/paper.rst

 New frameworks pushing forward the state of the art appear every year.
-One unintended consequence of all this activity has been fragmentation in the fundamental building blocks—multidimensional arrays :cite:`Vanderwalt2011a` (also known as tensors)—that underpin the scientific Python ecosystem (SPE).
+One unintended consequence of all this activity has been fragmentation in the fundamental building blocks—multidimensional arrays :cite:`Vanderwalt2011a` (also known as tensors)—that underpin the scientific Python ecosystem (hereafter referred to as "the ecosystem").

 This fragmentation comes with significant costs, from reinvention and re-implementation of arrays and associated application programming interfaces